Get A Quote

 The Revenue challenged the order of the Tribunal before the Delhi High Court.
 The High Court highlighted that TNMM had consistently been accepted by the Revenue as the most appropriate method from assessment year 2009-10 to 2014-15.

-The High Court, accordingly, upheld the order of the Tribunal holding that:
+The High Court, accordingly, upheld the order of the Tribunal, holding that:

 Key Takeaways for Transfer Pricing India

-The High Court has undertaken a detailed analysis of the provisions of Rule 10AB and on that basis, held that recourse to the ‘Other Method’ is available only if none of the Other Methods are considered as the most appropriate method.
+The High Court undertook a detailed analysis of Rule 10AB and, on that basis, held that recourse to the Other Method is available only if none of the other five methods can be considered the most appropriate method.

-Even for the purpose of application of the ‘Other Method’, it is necessary to at least place on record reliable market data with respect to comparable uncontrolled transactions.
+Even where the Other Method genuinely is the most appropriate choice, it is necessary to place on record reliable market data on comparable uncontrolled transactions to support the price adopted.